-Corinne Olympios Next ‘Bachelorette,’ ABC To Choose Ratings Over Diversity?
+Corinne Olympios Next ‘Bachelorette’?
+ABC Could Choose Ratings Over Diversity?

-The Bachelor contestant Corinne Olympios is one of this season’s most talked-about contestants, but is she on the show to find love or another reality show gig?
+Bachelor contestant Corinne Olympios is one of this season’s most talked-about contestants, but is she on the show to find love or another reality show gig?

-Although Corinne has yet to get a one-on-one date with Nick Viall she has continued to get a rose week after week, something that is frustrating the other girls who feel she is not there for the right reasons.
+Although Corinne has yet to get a one-on-one date with Nick Viall, she has continued to get a rose week after week, something that is frustrating the other girls, who feel she is not there for the right reasons.
 And that’s something a man from her past says is not far from the truth.

 Could it be that the show’s producers are keeping Corinne around for as long as possible because she would be a ratings hit as the next Bachelorette star?
 Read on to find out why this season’s villain may be handing out roses in May 2017.

-[Warning: The Bachelor Season 21 spoilers ahead]
+Warning: Bachelor Season 21 spoilers are ahead!

-Keith Berman, who pens the Live from the Gutter blog, claims that he had a fling with Corinne two years ago and although they didn’t have a serious relationship, they talked frequently and he got to know her well — perhaps better than viewers who only see her as a villain.
+Keith Berman, who pens the Live from the Gutter blog, claims that he had a fling with Corinne two years ago.
+Although they didn’t have a serious relationship, they talked frequently and he got to know her well — perhaps better than viewers who only see her as a villain.

-Berman says that ABC has “goldmine on their hands” as far as ratings go and while Corinne “may not be the smartest girl in the world” she’s “flirty, energetic, sexy, and a ton of fun.”
+Berman says that ABC has a “goldmine on their hands” as far as ratings go.
+While Corinne “may not be the smartest girl in the world,” she’s “flirty, energetic, sexy, and a ton of fun.”
 And fans can’t stop talking about her — for better or for worse.

 While many viewers want to see a Bachelor or Bachelorette love story, savvy fans realize it’s the drama and craziness that lures fans in, something Corinne definitely brings to the table.